By Deanna Baker

 Well, this all depends on where you'll be working.
 If you are applying for a full-time job with some companies, this may be mandatory.
-Otherwise as a freelance captioner it may not be mandatory, but highly, highly suggested not just for your own skill level, but to show the captioning companies you may be working for what your minimal skills are.
-And I say minimal, as the speeds associated with captioning are more in line with the Merit exam than the RPR.
+Otherwise, as a freelance captioner it may not be mandatory but highly, highly suggested, not just for your own skill level, but to show the captioning companies you may be working for what your minimal skills are.
+And I say minimal, as the speeds associated with captioning are more in line with the RMR exam than the RPR.

-Should I get further training after I graduate or should I work as a court reporter for a while?
+Should I get further training after I graduate, or should I work as a court reporter for a while?

 Again, this would depend on the reporting school you have graduated from and if there is a captioning track where you've learned the software and hardware needed for captioning.
 For instance, you will need an absolutely conflict-free theory and an absolutely solid number theory, as well as need to be able to fingerspell.
 There may be some captioning companies that will train you directly after graduation, while others may want some work experience in other arenas, CART included.

-I was wondering when I should consider getting into captioning?
+When should I consider getting into captioning?

 Do I start training now?
 If so, where would I get that training?

-And what is the average salary for the captioning industry?
+What is the average salary for the captioning industry?

 This means different things to different people.
-For full time employment with various agencies, check with these companies:
+For full-time employment with various agencies, check with these companies:

-About the Author
+About the author

-Deanna Baker, RMR, is from Flagstaff, Ariz.
+Deanna Baker, FAPR, RMR, is from Flagstaff, Ariz.
 If you have a question about captioning, you can ask her at firstname.lastname@example.org.